JorisCod/earthObservation/README.md

 - TensorFlow: TODO

 TODO for Fast & Timm: use base ViT model pretrained on ImageNet21k instead of ViT-tiny.

+TODO for all: align performance metric with [3], by using 1) stratified sampling and 2) a 60-20-20 separation of the data.

 ### Conclusion (preliminary)
 The best results are through using Hugging Face's transformers package.
 This package is also relatively easy to use, well-documented and has a wide database of datasets and models.